-Both changes took these functions off of the admin page that you were actually working on, and instead moved them to different parts of the plugin, a click or two away.
+Both changes took these functions off of the admin page, based on the best landing page examples that you were actually working on, and instead moved them to different parts of the plugin, a click or two away.
 How is that progress in the right direction?

 Exclude From Sitemap – Now Takes Longer